US diplomat resigns from Suu Kyi panel on Rohingya crisis

 The resignation deals an embarrassing public blow to Suu Kyi as her civilian government grapples with a crisis that has sent hundreds of thousands of Rohingya Muslim refugees fleeing into Bangladesh since August - and eviscerated her reputation as a defender of the downtrodden in the process.

+"The recommendations address critical actions needed to address longstanding, serious challenges in Rakhine State, including the underlying sources of recent violence and displacement," Nauert said.

+"Ultimately, the Burmese government and military have the authority to determine whether the Advisory Board will succeed in its mission."

-It also came after Myanmar and Bangladesh failed to meet a January 23 deadline to begin the complex and contested repatriation of refugees.
+Richardson's resignation also came after Myanmar and Bangladesh failed to meet a Jan 23 deadline to begin the complex and contested repatriation of refugees.

 Nearly 690,000 Rohingya have fled a Myanmar army crackdown and crossed over to Bangladesh and many do not want to go back to Rakhine.